-Net change in fund balances - total governmental funds (page 4) \$ 867,946 Governmental funds report capital outlays as expenditures.
+37 .
+1 Φ. 1 012 527 Net change in fund balances - total governmental funds ( page 4) \$ 1,013,527

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation expense exceeded capital outlay in the current period.

-(90,124) The issuance of long-term debt (Capital leases) provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however has an effect on net assets.
-Principal payments 49,098 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Accrued interest-PY 2,189 Compensated absences - CY (1,964,772) Compensated absences - PY 1,572,150 Pension expense 173,945 OPEB expense (2,036) \$ 608,396 tures and Changes in Fund Balance
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Compensated absences - CY (1,857,491)

+Compensated absences - PY 1,964,772

+Pension expense 185,336

+OPEB expense (3,261)